-All around the world, birthdays are variously celebrated with celebrations steeped in tradition.
-Of course, some don’t celebrate them at all.
-But of those that do, surely Tasmania’s birthday celebrations are some of the most amazing.
+All around the world, birthdays are celebrated with all kinds of traditions.
+Some don’t celebrate birthdays at all.
+But of those that do, surely Norfolk Island's birthday celebrations are some of the most amazing.

 Having reached the age of 8, children are expected to engage in more elaborate birthday activities.
-In keeping with our convict past, these festivities usually follow the theme of initiations or rites of passage that focus on “escape”.
-That translates into the birthday boy or girl having to prove themselves worthy to mark the moment by getting their ticket of leave.
+In keeping with their convict past, these festivities usually follow the theme of initiations or rites of passage that focus on “escape”.
+This translates into the birthday boy or girl having to prove themselves worthy by getting their ticket of leave.

-Rituals can include, greasing up the body in Cape Barron Goose fat (wearing nothing more than a loincloth) while trying to scale a 6-foot pole (to the raucous cheers of the birthday gathering) getting the 'escapee' to scale a 6-foot pole.
+Rituals can include, greasing up the body in Islander goose fat and (to the raucous cheers of the birthday gathering) getting the 'escapee' to scale a 6-foot pole.

-Another great tradition is for kids to gather round in a big ring and attempt to blow the candles out on the cake in the middle.
-Invariably, this becomes an almighty spitting match and adults need to be on hand and prepared to clean up afterwards (even though the cake still gets eaten).
+Another great tradition is for family and friends to join the birthdayer in a big circle and attempt to blow the candles out on the cake in the middle.
+Invariably, this becomes an almighty spitting match.
+Yet, despite all the slobber and whether the candles go out or not, the cake still gets eaten anyway.

-Present giving can vary from genuine gifts of value through to nothing but packaging wrapped in multiple layers (or, as my brother in law was fond of offering: a cut lunch).
+Present giving can vary from genuine gifts of value through to nothing but packaging wrapped in multiple layers around a cut lunch.

-Then there are the obligatory birthday signs of affection ranging from kicks and pinches through to kiss and cuddles (exaggerated kisses between adult blokes at work usually earns the most laughter).
+Then, there are the usual birthday signs of affection ranging from kicks and pinches through to kisses and cuddles (exaggerated kisses between older blokes usually earns the most laughter).

 So there you have it.
-Some of the strangest birthday traditions happen on the mysterious island of Tasmania.
-If you want to get involved just come on down.
-We are only 1200 miles from Antarctica so you can’t miss us.
-Oh, and be prepared to have your leg pulled a lot when you get here (because that’s a popular tradition too).
+Some of the strangest birthday traditions happen on the mysterious Island of Norfolk.
+If you want to get involved chances are you'll be welcome.
+Just be prepared to have your leg pulled a lot when you get there (because that’s a popular tradition too).